Obama lunches with budget hawk Ryan, deal still far off

 Next week, Ryan and his Senate Democratic counterpart, Patty Murray, will float competing budget blueprints for 2014 that could become a platform for Obama to negotiate an elusive "grand bargain" for significant deficit reduction over the next decade.

-Meanwhile, Defence Department officials told Reuters Obama will not submit his fiscal 2014 budget blueprint to Congress until at least April 8 and that it might be less detailed than previous years' budgets.
+Meanwhile, Defense Department officials told Reuters Obama will not submit his fiscal 2014 budget blueprint to Congress until at least April 8 and that it might be less detailed than previous years' budgets.

 In recent days, some prominent Republicans, including Senator Lindsey Graham of South Carolina and former Florida Governor Jeb Bush, have expressed an openness to tax increases to help control annual deficits contributing to a national debt that has skyrocketed to $16.7 trillion.